-Table 3.7: 'Pro-social' behaviour - factors with significan t Net effect at the end of Year 6 Table 3.7.
-FIO-Social Dellavioui - - iaciois with significan it net effect at the effu of fear o
+Table 3.7: 'Pro-social' behaviour - factors with significant Net effect at the end of Year 6

 'Hyperactivity'

 Similar to positive social/behavioural outcomes, gender and mother's qualification level were the strongest predictors of 'Hyperactivity' in Year 6 (Table 3.8).
 Early behavioural problems (as reported by parents at the start of the study), father's qualification level, family earned income, eligibility for free school meals (FSM), mother's change in marital status and the Early years HLE had small to moderate effects on children's outcomes in 'Hyperactivity'.
 Ethnicity and need of EAL support in Year 6 were also associated with this outcome, but, again, the interpretation should be treated with caution due to small numbers for some groups.
 In summary, girls, children with no early behavioural problems (as reported by parents at the start of the study), and children coming from families with higher mother's qualification level, higher family earned income and higher scores on the Early years HLE have lower 'Hyperactivity' levels in Year 6 than others.
 In addition, children whose mothers changed their marital status from being single to either being married or living with a partner had higher 'Hyperactivity' levels in Year 6.